Good things continue to happen in Area One. Many of the old nest boxes are being replaced with a Gilwood Slot style box.

 I dress the best I can, long pants that are tucked into my socks, long sleeve shirt, disposable gloves, and usually I do not experience this harmful weed when in bloom.
 I admit there are times I don't think too hard about the plants I may come across and really I should.
 Wild parsnip can cause permanent blindness in worst case scenarios but even the skin rash and burning should be enough to ensure not coming into contact with it, even covered up.
 It's just not worth it.
 It's bad enough we have had to worry about poison ivy for as long as I can remember.
 Now there's others like this parsnip plant and Giant Hogweed.
 I borrowed this image from a Google search to give you an idea why it is called "Giant Hogweed".

 I've only ever seen this plant when on a bird walk in Riverwood Park, in Mississauga.
 It was massive!
 I recall they were working on a plan to remove the plant but am not sure if they did.
 There was a large patch of it just off one of the paths near the river north of Burnhamthorpe.
-Might as well add a little visual scare factor for impact.

 And it can harm animals too.